 What is Nephrotic Syndrome?

 Nephrotic Syndrome is a condition resulting from increased leakage of protein into the urine from the filters in the kidneys that produce urine from blood.
 With the loss of protein in the urine, changes occur in the blood that cause fluid to build up in the tissues of your body.
 This results in tissue swelling, or edema.
 The edema may develop in your hands and feet, making shoes or rings feel tight.
 It can occur in your ankles or in your face causing puffiness around the eyes.
 In some instances, the fluid builds up on your lungs making it more difficult to breathe.
 This syndrome is caused by diseases that change the function of the walls of the small vessels in the kidney filters that filter blood to make urine.
+As a result the kidneys start leaking protein in the urine, known as “proteinuria.”
+When the body loses large amounts of protein, the blood protein “albumin” can become low.
+Nephrotic syndrome can also be associated with blood clots, and high blood cholesterol and risk of infections.

 Proteinuria results when there is a weakness in the filter vessel wall that allows protein to leak into the urine.
+The picture shows this leak from the filter vessel wall known as “glomerular capillary.”

 What keeps protein out of the urine?